Election Day provides opportunity to express citizenship

 DALLAS - During the September 29 business session of the Baptist General Convention of Texas Executive Board, it was unanimously approved for the convention to purchase 12.87 acres of land in San Antonio currently owned by the Baptist University of the Americas.
 The land will be purchased for $4.373 million, with an additional cash payment of $200,000 to pay off two bank loans held by the university.

 “Thank you for walking alongside them [BUA] in this time of need," said Dr. David Hardage, executive director.
-“We will continue to/p>... [continue]
+“We will continue to pray for them and seek God to meet their needs.
+This is a great way to help one of our... [continue]

 by Rachel Hendricks on October 1, 2014 in profiles